EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 ## Containerizing MySQL

 Getting a MySQL instance up and running is super easy these days thanks to Docker.
-There's already an official image for MySQL in Docker Hub so we will use that with this command:
+There's already [an official image for MySQL](https://hub.docker.com/_/mysql) in [Docker Hub](https://hub.docker.com/) so we will use that.
+We can set it up with this command:

 ```sh
 docker run -d \